Open-Systems-Pharmacology/docs/part-3/pk-sim-expression-profile.md

 4. Devise applicable kinetics and adjust kinetic parameters (_modeling, your internal research or literature_)

 ## Modeling protein/drug interactions in PK-Sim®‌
-s
-Proteins are added to a PBPK model in the building block expression profile.
-Proteins are defined as binding partners, as metabolizing enzymes or as transporters for “compound”.
-The specifics of the interaction is adjusted in the compounds building block, see [PK-Sim® Compounds: Definition and Work Flows](pk-sim-compounds-definition-and-work-flow.md), while the quantities and localization of proteins is parameterized in the expression profile building block.
-An individual or population can then use a predefined expression profile.
+The distribution of a protein (metabolizing enzyme, transporter protein, or a protein binding partner) in the modeled organism is defined by an Expression Profile in the "Expression Profiles" building block.
+The expression profile is then linked to the individual (see [PK-Sim® Creating Individuals](pk-sim-creating-individuals.md)), and the interaction between the protein (e.g., a metabolization reaction) is defined in the "Compounds" building block, see [PK-Sim® Compounds: Definition and Work Flows](pk-sim-compounds-definition-and-work-flow.md).

 ## Definition of new Expression Profile in PK-Sim®‌